Last Updated on

 - Make sure to cut the tops off of your strawberries and remove the hull.
 I know this sounds like a given, but I actually know someone that cooked the whole strawberries.
 The jam was not delicious.

 - Whether or not you crush them or cut them is a personal preference.
 Some people like larger chunks, while others just want texture.

 - If you want smooth, seedless jam you should run them through the food processor or a high powered blender before cooking.
 That way everything is processed and the mixture is completely smooth.

 - Make sure to wash the strawberries, even if they are pre-washed.
 You want them completely clean before starting.

 - If you make the recipe below and it is too runny, you may need to add more lemon juice or a little pectin next time.
-Strawberries can differ in texture while cooking.
+Strawberries can differ in texture and water content when cooking.

-- 2-3 tablespoons of fresh squeezed organic lemon juice (you can use more if it seems like the jam is not setting)
+- 2-3 tablespoons fresh squeezed lemon juice you can use more if it seems like the jam is not setting

 - Cut and hull your strawberries.
 Let them soak overnight in the sugar.